 - other pre-construction activities associated with the contract to enable substantial construction to commence; and

 - construction of a new grade-separated interchange at Sancrox Road, Sancrox.

 The project will improve road safety and economic efficiency, and reduce travel times and freight transport costs.

 The total cost of the Oxley Highway to Kempsey planning and preconstruction activities is $110 million.
 The Australian Government has provided $35 million and the NSW Government has provided $75 million.

 Contributions of land and funding from adjacent landowners and businesses, and funding from other NSW Government agencies were made towards the construction of the Sancrox Road interchange.

 Environmental approval was received from the Commonwealth Department of the Environment on 24 January 2014.
 All planning and pre-construction activities for the highway duplication have been completed.
-Construction of the Sancrox Road interchange commenced on 22 July 2014 and was opened to traffic in late November 2015.
+Construction of the Sancrox Road interchange commenced on 22 July 2014 and was opened to traffic in November 2015.

 - Oxley Highway to Kundabung; and